 There are further benefits to using labels, of course.
 You can segment by labels (useful when, for example, you're looking to create a segment that gathers up all of your 'red hot' leads to pass to your sales team), plus they can be used as criteria for enrolling contacts into programs (such as when wanting to warm up 'cool' and 'cold' contacts, as mentioned above) and making decisions.
 They can even be used for dynamic content variations.

 For contact scores to build, you'll need to create contact scoring rules and activate them.

 To create a contact scoring rule, select New rule from under the Rules tab (any existing rules will be listed here).

 The 'Add rule' configuration panel will slide in from the right, which consists of three components - 'Condition', 'Scoring' and 'State':

 1. Condition - This sets the condition which a contact must meet in order to be scored against this rule.
 A new segment can be created or an existing segment can be chosen, and the contact will be scored when they're present in the segment.

-Clicking on New segment will open up the segment builder to allow for a new segment to be created (e.g. a contact has opened any campaign they have been sent at least two times).
-Once created, click Apply.
+Selecting New segment will open up the segment builder to allow for a new segment to be created (e.g. a contact has opened any campaign they have been sent at least two times).
+Once created, select Apply.
 You'll be taken back to the 'Add rule' panel, which will list your segment.

-From here you have the ability to either delete the segment using the red cross beside it or edit it by clicking on Edit segment.
+From here you have the ability to either delete the segment using the red cross beside it or edit it by selecting Edit segment.